Table of Contents

 Lean Selections and Best Ways to Prepare Them for Maximum Tenderness

 Beef doesn’t have to be avoided completely for a healthy diet.
-There are quite a few lean cuts of beef that can be found at any meat counter which can be prepared in a variety of ways.
+There are quite a few lean cuts of beef that can be found at any meat counter, which can be prepared in various ways.

 These cuts come from three of the five major primal cuts of beef:

 Round steaks and roasts and loin steaks and roasts have the lowest amounts of fat of all the cuts of beef available.

 Here are five great choices for lean beef that can be used in healthy cooking, with the best ways to prepare them for maximum flavor and tenderness.